LogoLogo

 Model

-Choose the custom feature column from your dataset that you wish to visualize.
+Choose the embedding column from your dataset that you wish to visualize.

 Baseline

-Define a baseline for comparison.
-This is optional and will be useful when you want to compare datasets such as a pre-production dataset with a production dataset or two time periods in production.
+Select a baseline for comparison.
+This is optional and will be helpful when comparing datasets, such as a pre-production dataset with a production dataset or two time periods in production.

 Sample Size

-Decide on the number of samples you want to include in the visualization for performance and clarity.
-Currently, a sample size of either 100, 500, or 1000 can be selected.
+Decide the number of samples you want to include for performance and clarity in the visualization.
+Currently, sample sizes between 100 and 10,000 can be selected.
 In future releases, we will enable support for larger sample sizes.

 Number of Neighbors

 This parameter controls how UMAP balances local versus global structure in the data.
 It determines the number of neighboring points used in the manifold approximation.
-Low values (for example: 5) of this parameter will lead UMAP to focus too much on the local structure losing sight of the big picture, alternatively, bigger values will lead to a focus on the broader data.
-It is important to experiment on your dataset and use case to identify a value that works best for you.
+Low values of this parameter, such as 5, will lead UMAP to focus too much on the local structure, losing sight of the big picture.
+Conversely, bigger values will lead to a focus on the broader data.
+It is important to experiment on your dataset and use case to identify the value that provides the best results.
+Values from 2 to 100 are supported.

 Minimum Distance